Phill9242/CPP/README.md

 I learned how to work with templated containers, iterators, and algorithms in C++.
 This module provided me with the skills needed to create efficient and flexible data structures and algorithms.

 ### Module 09: C++ Standard Template Library (STL) and Advanced Containers
 In this final module, I focused on the C++ Standard Template Library (STL) and deepened my understanding of containers.
 I learned how to leverage the power of the STL to write efficient, maintainable, and portable C++ code.
-Also, I wrote a code that looks like fun to me, so I could understand the difference in the efficiency of each container in C++.
+Also, I wrote a fun code, so I could understand the difference in the efficiency of each container in C++.

 By completing all nine modules, I have gained a comprehensive understanding of C++98 and am well-equipped to tackle a wide range of programming challenges.